 We bring a master-teacher into your home, and encourage parents to gain an overview of Western Civilization themselves by watching the video lessons with their children.

 HOW DOES OLD WESTERN CULTURE WORK?

 Old Western Culture is a video course.
 It is built around master teachers.
 This unit is taught by Wes Callihan.
 With decades of teaching experience, he guide students through the story of Western civilization.
 Poetry and Politics contains 12 video lessons (approx 30-45 min each).

 Each lesson begins with a brief review before jumping into summary, commentary, analysis, and inter-disciplinary connections of the works covered.
 After each lesson, students complete the assigned readings, and answer comprehension questions in the Student Workbook or online workbook.

 Poetry and Politics is 1/2 High School Credit in either literature or history.
 Each year of Old Western Culture is a double-credit Humanities course which is most commonly broken down into 1 Literature credit and 1 History credit.
 The double-credit assumes that the student will watch all the videos, read the required reading, answer the daily worksheets, and take 4 exams (one for each unit).
 This a robust course academically, and requires a fair bit of reading.
-Wesley Callihan and Peter Leithart will coach your student on how to approach the reading in the video.
+Wesley Callihan coaches students on how to approach the reading in the video.
 Average daily reading load is 30-40 pages.